sktime/sktime/docs/source/api_reference/forecasting.rst

 Agentic Forecasting
 -------------------

-Agentic forecasters use generative AI and/or reasoning to decide how to forecast.
+Forecasters that use generative AI and/or agentic reasoning to decide how to forecast.

 .. currentmodule:: sktime.forecasting.agentic